surosh-khaliqi/it-infrastructure-portfolio-lab/phase4-security/02-build-log.md

 **Symptom:** `apt update` and `ping 8.8.8.8` fail with “Network is unreachable”.

-**Root cause:** No default route is configured.
-A NAT-capable interface exists in netplan but the adapter is not attached in Hyper-V. MON-SRV is the sole internet-egress host by design.
+**Root cause:** No default route is configured on either router.
+A NAT-capable interface exists in netplan but the adapter is not attached in Hyper-V. Internet access for the routers is therefore intentionally absent.

 **Fix:** None required — documented as intentional topology.